The owner of Wolfee Donuts declined to press charges against the pop star

 Grande uploads an apology video, saying she is "disgusted" with herself

 The owner of Wolfee Donuts, a shop in Los Angeles, will not press charges against Grande after a video surfaced in which she appears to lick several for-sale doughnuts and says she hates America.

 The Lake Elsinore Police Department is currently working with the Riverside County Department of Environmental Health to determine whether the potentially contaminated doughnuts were subsequently sold to other customers, according to a statement released by authorities.

 The singer posted an apology video on Thursday amid backlash from a video in which she appears to lick doughnuts in a shop south of Los Angeles and says she hates America.

 “Seeing a video of yourself behaving poorly, that you have no idea was taken, is such a rude awakening, that you don’t know what to do – I was so disgusted with myself,” she said.

 “Not here to make any excuses or justify my behavior, because I can’t. … I’m just here to apologize.”

-The doughnut video, originally released to TMZ, shows the 22-year-old celebrity appearing to stealthily touch the displayed doughnuts with her tongue before jumping up and down, laughing.
+In the video, originally released to TMZ, the 22-year-old celebrity seems to stealthily touch the doughnuts with her tongue before jumping up and down, laughing.
 Then, when an employee approaches with a tray full of doughnuts, the singer turns to a male companion and says loudly, “What the f*** is that?
 I hate Americans.
 I hate America.”